-4. equity pricing
+5. equity pricing

-KHRC may use the price outlined in the excel application to evaluate the proposal, provided the price reasonably reflects current market conditions.
+KHRC may use the price outlined in the excel application for both the Federal and State LIHTCs to evaluate the proposal, provided the price reasonably reflects current market conditions.
 KHRC may evaluate proposals at credit prices different than outlined in the application.

-5. commitment letters
+6. commitment letters